-A number of new standards, amendments to standards and interpretations are effective for the annual period beginning after 1 January 2019, and have not been early adopted in preparing these financial statements.
+New Accounting Standards and Interpretations not yet mandatory for the 30 June 2020 reporting period.
+A number of other new standards, amendments to standards and interpretations are effective for annual periods beginning on or after 1 July 2020 and have not been early adopted in preparing these financial statements.
 None of these are expected to have a material effect on the financial statements of the registered scheme.